anshul137/ag-ssg/README.md

 ## Markdown Support

 -   Initial support for the parsing of `.md` files has been added and the tool will now appropriately handle the `# header1` and `## header2` syntax features when a `.md` file is used for data input.
+-   Add support for a `horizontal` rule in Markdown.
+The Markdown `---` should get converted to an `<hr>` tag.

+## Language Support

+-   Add an option `-l,-- lang` flag, which indicates the language to use when generating the lang attribute on the root `html` element.
+-   For example `--lang fr` means the new generated documents will be in French.
+-   To use this feature in this app you can use this command `node app.js -l fr -i "./textfile"`.
+With this you can create the new `html` file in French